 4.1 It is important that all licence fees are subject to regular review to ensure that they remain reasonable and proportionate.
-Where there is to be a significant change to the licensing fee, sufficient consultation must be undertaken to ensure compliance with legislation and to seek a balanced view of the proposed changes.
+As there will be a significant change to the licensing fee, sufficient consultation has been undertaken to ensure compliance with legislation.
+The responses to the consultation are presented within this report for consideration before agreeing the final fees and charges.